markella-moraitou/Gorilla_dental_calculus/README.md

 ## Host mtDNA analysis

-- H1_mtgenomes: Obtaining mt genomes from dental calculus by mapping to a the gorilla mitochondrial genome reference.
+- H1_mtgenomes: Obtaining mt genomes from dental calculus by mapping to the gorilla mitochondrial genome reference.
 Script for obtaining mitochondrial sequences using a reference genome were adapted from Samantha Lopez Clinton's work.
 - H2_haplotype_network: Plot haplotype network using downloaded complete mt genomes and dental calculus genomes > 80% complete.
 For dental calculus genomes < 80% and > 8% complete, find the most closely related genome from the haplotype network based on ANI values.
 Haplotype network script plot_hapnets.r was adapted from Zach Nolen's work. (not used in final report)
 - H3_diagnostic_sites: Identifying and using mitochondrial diagnostic sites to verify species and subspecies assignments.
 Python and R scripts (DistanceToReferences.py, FindDiagnosticSites_edited.py, plot_readCoverage.r) were adapted from Axel Jensen's work.